-This Official Statement, including the Cover Page and Appendices, relates to the offering by the City of Pittsburgh, Pennsylvania (the "City") of \$95,000,000 aggregate principal amount of the City's General Obligation Bonds, Series of 2011, consisting of General Obligation Bonds, Series A of 2010 (the "Series 2011A Bonds") and Taxable General Obligation Bonds, Series of 2011B (the "Series 2011B Bonds and collectively with the Series 2011A Bonds, the "Bonds").
+This Official Statement, including the Cover Page and Appendices, relates to the offering by the City of Pittsburgh, Pennsylvania (the "City") of \$125,000,000 aggregate principal amount of the City's General Obligation Bonds, Series of 2012, consisting of General Obligation Bonds, Series A of 2012 (the "Series 2012A Bonds") and General Obligation Bonds, Series B of 2012 (the "Series 2012B Bonds" and collectively with the Series 2012A Bonds, the "Bonds").

-The Bonds will be issued pursuant to a Resolution to be adopted by City Council on July 27, 2011 (the "Resolution") and the Pennsylvania Local Government Unit Debt Act, Act of December 19, 1996, P.L.
-1158, No. 177, as amended, as codified at 53 PA C.S.A. § 8001 et seq. (the "Act"), and with the approval of the Pennsylvania Department of Community and Economic Development under the Act, to refinance certain outstanding debt of the City, and to pay the costs and expenses of issuing the Bonds.
-See "THE CAPITAL PROJECTS" and "REFUNDING PROGRAM" herein.
+The Bonds will be issued pursuant to a Resolution to be adopted by City Council on January 31, 2012 (the "Resolution") and the Pennsylvania Local Government Unit Debt Act, Act of December 19, 1996, P.L.
+1158, No. 177, as amended, as codified at 53 PA C.S.A. § 8001 et seq. (the "Act"), and with the approval of the Pennsylvania Department of Community and Economic Development under the Act, (i) to finance various capital projects within the City, (ii) to refinance certain outstanding debt of the City, and (iii) to pay the costs and expenses of issuing the Bonds.
+See "REFUNDING PROGRAM" herein.

-THE SCHEDULED PAYMENT OF PRINCIPAL OF AND INTEREST ON THE BONDS WHEN DUE WILL BE GUARANTEED UNDER AN INSURANCE POLICY TO BE ISSUED CONCURRENTLY WITH THE DELIVERY OF THE BONDS BY AGM SEE "BOND INSURANCE" HEREIN.]
+THE SCHEDULED PAYMENT OF PRINCIPAL OF AND INTEREST ON THE BONDS WHEN DUE WILL BE GUARANTEED UNDER AN INSURANCE POLICY TO BE ISSUED CONCURRENTLY WITH THE DELIVERY OF THE BONDS BY AGM.
+SEE "BOND INSURANCE" HEREIN.